12 Classic Stair Runner Ideas and Where to Buy Them

 I think this would fit perfectly in a mid-century modern home!
 If your looking for a new runner and love mid-century mod, your best bet is too find find a runner with minimalistic design, clean lines, and neutral material – like wool carpet.

 Style 10.
 Eclectic and fun stair runner

-I found this patterned rug from Overstock and I think it is a perfect minimalist pattern.
-You can find it in all white with black patterns to add to its simplicity.
-This could be a touch of pattern to a minimalist decorated house.
+I found this patterned rug from Overstock, unfortinely it’s sold out.
+I did find a similar one on Wayfair. and I think has the perfect minimalist pattern.
+You can also find it in all white with black pattern.
+This could be the perfect touch of pattern to a minimalist decorated house.

 Style 12.
 Contemporary stair runner

 A contemporary style tends to meld a few styles into it to make it today’s trend.
 I think that this example from Amazon shows that.